NT/2000/XP: Display or view the Windows routing table

 route print

 This will display a list of the active network interfaces by name and MAC address, all active routes, and all persistent routes.
-A persistent route is one that will still be around after a reboot.
+A persistent route is one that will still remain after a reboot.

 The active route information includes the Network Destination, Netmask, Gateway, Interface, and Metric.
 The Network Destination and Netmask describe the destination of the route.
 The Gateway is the IP address through which packets must be routed to get to the destination network.
 The Interface represents the IP address on the network interface on the local system that will be used to reach the gateway.
 The Metric is a cost associated with the route.
 Given two routes to the same destination network, the route with the lowest cost will be used.